Natural Colour Making

 For Artists

-An Online Year Course Starting On the 22nd October 2024
+An Online Year Course

-This year-long course will be sharing techniques for making natural art materials for drawing, painting, and printmaking on paper from earths, plants, and fungi.
+This year-long course is sharing techniques for making natural art materials for drawing, painting, and printmaking on paper from earths, plants, and fungi.
 Bringing together a unique faculty of teachers who will work together to share the foundational best practices for working with plant and earth based colour.
 Starting with the raw materials and creating a tool kit of watercolours, and traditional paints, inks, pastels, and crayons in a rainbow of colours.

 This course is designed to be accessible to beginners, as well as those who have already started making natural art materials.
 We will start from the basics, and then go into more depth with these processes, building skills & knowledge over the year.
 Whether you are as established artist looking to transition your practice, or a complete beginner just starting out on your creative journey, or somewhere in between, all are welcome to join the group.